Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Made a number of pages in the Qumulo Core Web UI more clear
 * Improved SMB and NFS share, export management, and status APIs
 * Added inactivity timeout to the Qumulo Core Web UI
-* Identified a regression in 5.0.5 and fixed a bug that occurs for rare NFS client applications.
+* Identified a regression in 5.0.5 and fixed an issue that occurs for rare NFS client applications.

 ## Qumulo Core 5.0.6
 {{page.varDownloadsRelnotes}}